 Caregiving is work.
 Only another caregiver understands the personal qualities and skills that it takes to be a caregiver.
 Caregiving tasks begin innocently with a request to pick up a prescription or shop for an item.
 Suddenly, caring for an elderly parent becomes a part-time and then a full-time job.
 The time devoted to caring for an elderly parent can exceed the time devoted to a full-time job and extend for years.

 Caring for Elderly Parents

 Caring for elderly parents may expand to be a full-time job.
-The health condition of an elderly parent and the amount of help necessary to remain at home contributes to the time devotion.
+The health condition of an elderly parent and the amount of help necessary to remain at home contribute to the time devotion.
 As elderly parents age, the desire to remain at home—instead of moving to a nursing home or a care community—becomes stronger.
-Being passionate about being a caregiver is how adult children help elcerly parents stay at home.
+Being passionate about being a caregiver is how adult children help elderly parents stay at home.

 Elderly parents experience a sense of losing control over many aspects of life.
 As elderly parents do less physically for themselves day by day, the idea of needing help from family becomes a reality.
 A loss of independence follows.

 Where previously elderly parents lived independently on their own schedules, daily interruptions become more frequent.
-Calls from family caregivers to check-in happen on a regular schedule.
+Calls from family caregivers to check in happen on a regular schedule.
 More frequent doctor appointments may be scheduled.
 An inability to perform activities of daily living without help means that adult children frequently visit if not daily.